danigirl329/kiro-game-challenge/README.md

 ### Controls
 - **Arrow Keys** or **WASD**: Move left/right and jump
+- **Space/Up/W**: Jump (can be used multiple times... 🤔)
 - **R**: Restart the game

 ### Objective
 - Collect coins (10 points) and gems (25-50 points)
 - Navigate platforms to reach the goal
 - Don't lose all your lives!
+- Explore thoroughly... some say there's more than meets the eye 👀

 ## 🚀 Getting Started